 The standard equipment level is great and the interior beautifully finished and well equipped if a little conservative.
-Dynamically hard to fault, the Golf is a very easy to drive car and makes light work of town driving with the occupants stress-free in great comfort.
+Dynamically hard to fault, the VW Golf Cabrio is a cat that is very easy to drive and makes light work of town driving with the occupants stress-free and in great comfort.

 The petrol engine in the VW Golf Cabriolet 1.4 TSi balances economy with a decent amount of power.
 While it isn't as quick as the 1.4 GT it is still capable of competent performance.
 Fuel economy is excellent and the car is very refined to drive.
 The Golf has a premium car feel and a handsome interior.
 There is a choice of 6 speed manual or VW's excellent 7 speed DSG paddle shift (with full auto option) gearbox.

 At its launch the GT's 1.4 petrol engine was the most powerful available for the Golf Cabriolet.
 It may sound tiny but it manages a full 160 hp thanks to 16 valves with variable inlet timing and a crank-driven supercharger.
-It gives the convertible Golf an impressive turn of speed without over-stresing the chassis.
-Performance is similar to what you would expect from a 2 litre unit but the fuel consumption is a far more friendly figure.
+It gives the convertible Golf an impressive turn of speed without over-stressing the chassis.
+Performance is similar to what you would expect from a 2-litre unit, but the fuel consumption is a far more friendly figure.

 VW injects a bit of its Bluemotion technology into the 1.6 diesel Golf Cabriolet to produce exceptionally low fuel consumption and emissions.
 Particularly impressive considering this is a solid and weighty vehicle.
 It moves along at a reasonable pace but certainly couldn't be called a sports car.
 It is most at home eating up the miles on long trips where the smooth suspension and light steering make it a pleasure to drive.